 Herbs to dry up breast milk

 There is not a lot of information about the safety of using herbs to dry up breast milk.
-Sage, peppermint and parsley are thought to reduce supply 10.
+Sage, peppermint and parsley are thought to help reduce milk supply10.
+The Womanly Art of Breastfeeding explains:

 To speed the process of milk reduction, some mothers have found it helpful to use sage (think sage tea), parsley (think tabouli), or peppermint oil (as in many breath mints).
 One or two doses of over-the-counter pseudoephedrine (ask the pharmacist for brands) may also help things along.
 Caution: a supply drop from pseudoephedrine may be permanent, so be very sure of your need to wean before trying it.

-Apparently wearing a garland of jasmine flowers on the breast has a similar effect on lowering prolactin levels and reducing milk supply as the drug bromocriptine without the dangerous side effects 11.
+Wearing a garland of jasmine flowers on the breast may have a similar effect on lowering prolactin levels and reducing milk supply as the drug bromocriptine without the dangerous side effects 1112.
 Worth knowing if you have jasmine flowering in your garden!

 If you are feeling pressure to stop breastfeeding by well meaning family or because of feeding problems you can’t solve or medications you have to take, there may be other solutions available.
 If you don’t really want to stop, or aren’t sure, have a look at our discussion page on feeling pressured to stop breastfeeding.